mbcovid19updates/mbcovid19updates.github.io/README.md

 The third dose should be given at least six months after the last vaccine (or no nearlier than 28 days since 2nd dose in certain circumstances):

-- Residents of congregate elderly persons housing.
+- Residents of **congregate elderly persons housing**.
-- First Nations people living on reserve.
+- **First Nations people living on reserve**.
-- Individuals who have only received a viral vector vaccine (2 doses of AstraZeneca or 1 dose of Janssen).
+- Individuals who have only received a **viral vector vaccine** (2 doses of AstraZeneca or 1 dose of Janssen).
 Does not apply to people with an mRNA vaccine.
-- Health care personnel who have direct contact with patients, residents or clients.
+- **Health care personnel** who have direct contact with patients, residents or clients.
 - People who are **moderately to severely immunocompromised** due to a medical condition and/or treatment.
     - This includes those who:
         - are receiving active chemotherapy (or immunotherapy) for cancer